 If there are any gaps where the mask skirt does not completely touch the face, then surely the mask is not *perfect*.
 If you are buying a mask then my advise would be: not that one.

 However, another time this test becomes important is when diving on holiday and using rental equipment.
 Now the range of options is much more limited.
 It is quite foreseeable that none of the masks will fit perfectly, so how can you tell which mask will be good enough for you to make a couple of dives with?

 If there are only very small gaps at the top or bottom of the mask then try securing the strap lightly to see if this fixes the problem.
 You should not need to pull the mask strap very tight at all!
 With the strap in place, a small amount of tension brings the frame of the mask closer to the face and will usually close up some of those small gaps at the top or bottom of the mask.

 Important: If the gaps are at the sides of the mask then put that mask down – it is too big for you.
 Nothing you can do will change that.

 Note: Some masks are designed for particularly small faces (for children, for example) and so be sure that your eyebrows are covered by the mask as well.
 If the skirt of the mask crosses your eyebrow then you will not get a good seal against your face.

-This is not the final test, however.
 One common problem which people encounter is that the mask has too small an internal volume.
 Many people have a pronounced bridge between the nose and forehead.
 If you have this then you will frequently encounter problems with the mask pressing into this part of your face.
+This becomes especially true if the strap is too tight, which is the usual response to wearing one which doesn’t fit properly!
 This can be quite painful by the end of a day of diving.